qmi03/hiPHoP/report/chapters/design/index.typ

 - `users`: A relation storing all users' information.
 - `contact_messages`: A relation storing all contact's feedback and reply messages.
 - `photos`: A relation storing the photo gallery in our application.

+== Features

+=== Home page

+The home page comprises 3 main sections:
+- The newsletters section
+- The introduction paragraph section
+- The quote section

+The newsletters are stored inside the `newletters` relation.
+We implemented a sliding animation for this section.
+This ection shows all the news headline for the page.

+The introductions are stored inside the `introductions` relation.
+This relation is a singleton table storing only one rows, containing the introduction heading and all the paragraphs.
+This section shows the welcoming paragraphs to the user.

+The quotes are stored inside the `quotes` relation.
+This section shows a sliding box with all the positive customer feedbacks.

+=== Home page management

+The home page management feature is an admin-exclusive feature.
+We allow admins to:
+- Add newsletters.
+- Modify newsletters.
+- Delete newsletters.
+- Modify introduction lines.
+- Add quotes.
+- Modify quotes.
+- Delete quotes.

+=== Contact page

+The contact page comprises 3 main sections:
+- The basic info section contains the email, telephone number and our location.
+- The contact form section contains a form for user feedback.
+This is only visible to logged in users.
+- The map section visualizes our location on the map.

+Under the contact form, users can see their messages along with the responses.

+=== Contact management

+This feature is admin-exclusive, allowing the admin to see all messages, their reply status and response to them.